archanajl/CinnamonCinemasChallenge/ReadMe.md

 Display the seating plan after allocating and check whether it is done properly.

+- Step Eight:

+Method to randomly assign all the seats and display the seating plan.

 ### <ins> To improve </ins>

 - Try to include parameterized tests.

 - Include the console display to get the input from the user and modify the seating plan display to look better.

-- Modify the size of the seating plan by getting it from the user.
+- Customize the size of the seating plan and seat number display by getting it from the user.

-- Modify the seat number display.

 ### <ins> Testcases </ins>